 ("Greenlight Inc") may be deemed the beneficial owner of 1,678,857 shares of common stock held for the accounts of Greenlight Fund, Greenlight Qualified and Greenlight Capital Offshore, Ltd. ("Greenlight Offshore").
 DME Advisors, L.P. ("Advisors") may be deemed the beneficial owner of 580,635 shares of common stock held for the account of the managed account for which Advisors acts as investment manager; DME Advisors GP, L.L.C. ("DME GP") may be deemed the beneficial owner of 580,635 shares of common stock held for the account of the managed account for which Advisors acts as investment manager; Mr. Einhorn may be deemed the beneficial owner of 2,259,492 shares of common stock.
-This number consists of: (A) an aggregate of 1,014,322 shares of Common Stock held for the accounts of Greenlight Fund and Greenlight Qualified, (B) 664,535 shares of Common Stock held for the account of Greenlight Offshore, and (C) 580,635 shares of Common Stock held for the managed account for which Advisors acts as investment manager.
+This number consists of: (A) an aggregate of 1,014,322 shares of Common Stock held for the accounts of Greenlight Fund and Greenlight Qualified, (B) 664,535 shares of Common Stock held for the account for which Advisors acts as investment manager.
 Greenlight LLC is the general partner of Greenlight Fund and Greenlight Qualified; Greenlight Inc serves as investment adviser to Greenlight Offshore.
 Greenlight, Inc, Greenlight L.L.C., DME Advisors and DME GP are located at 2 Grand Central Tower, 140 East 45th Street, 24th Floor, New York, New York 10017.
 Pursuant to Rule 13d-4, each of the Greenlight Entities disclaims all such beneficial ownership except to the extent of their pecuniary interest in any shares of Common Stock, if applicable.